Left-Sided and Right-Sided Heart Failure

 - Feeling tired all the time

-- You feel hopeless or depressed, or you have lost interest in things you used to enjoy.
+- You feel depressed, or you have lost interest in things you used to enjoy.

 - You often feel worried or afraid.